dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/ElastiCache.md

 Reads v. writes – If the primary load on your cluster is applications reading data, you can scale a Redis (cluster mode disabled) cluster by adding and deleting read replicas.
 However, there is a maximum of 5 read replicas.
 If the load on your cluster is write-heavy, you can benefit from the additional write endpoints of a Redis (cluster mode enabled) cluster with multiple shards.

+###   Improving backup performance
+The following are guidelines for improving backup performance.
+* Set the reserved-memory-percent parameter – To mitigate excessive paging, we recommend that you set the reserved-memory-percent parameter.
+This parameter prevents Redis from consuming all of the node's available memory, and can help reduce the amount of paging.
+You might also see performance improvements by simply using a larger node.
+For more information about the reserved-memory and reserved-memory-percent parameters, see Managing Reserved Memory.
+* Create backups from a read replica – If you are running Redis in a node group with more than one node, you can take a backup from the primary node or one of the read replicas.
+Because of the system resources required during BGSAVE, we recommend that you create backups from one of the read replicas.
+While the backup is being created from the replica, the primary node remains unaffected by BGSAVE resource requirements.
+The primary node can continue serving requests without slowing down.

+### Backup constraints
+Consider the following constraints when planning or making backups:
+* At this time, backup and restore are supported only for clusters running on Redis.
+* For Redis (cluster mode disabled) clusters, backup and restore aren't supported on cache.t1.micro nodes.
+All other cache node types are supported.
+* For Redis (cluster mode enabled) clusters, backup and restore are supported for all node types.
+* During any contiguous 24-hour period, you can create no more than 20 manual backups per node in the cluster.
+* Redis (cluster mode enabled) only supports taking backups on the cluster level (for the API or CLI, the replication group level).
+Redis (cluster mode enabled) doesn't support taking backups at the shard level (for the API or CLI, the node group level).
+* During the backup process, you can't run any other API or CLI operations on the cluster.
+* If using clusters with data tiering, you cannot export a backup to Amazon S3.
+* You can restore a backup of a cluster using the r6gd node type only to clusters using the r6gd node type.

+### Redis vs Memcached

+Sub-millisecond latency
+Both Redis and Memcached support sub-millisecond response times.
+By storing data in-memory they can read data more quickly than disk based databases.

+Developer ease of use
+Both Redis and Memcached are syntactically easy to use and require a minimal amount of code to integrate into your application.

+Data partitioning
+Both Redis and Memcached allow you to distribute your data among multiple nodes.
+This allows you to scale out to better handle more data when demand grows.

+Support for a broad set of programming languages
+Both Redis and Memcached have many open-source clients available for developers.
+Supported languages include Java, Python, PHP, C, C++, C#, JavaScript, Node.js, Ruby, Go and many others.

+Advanced data structures
+In addition to strings, Redis supports lists, sets, sorted sets, hashes, bit arrays, and hyperloglogs.
+Applications can use these more advanced data structures to support a variety of use cases.
+For example, you can use Redis Sorted Sets to easily implement a game leaderboard that keeps a list of players sorted by their rank.

+Multithreaded architecture
+Since Memcached is multithreaded, it can make use of multiple processing cores.
+This means that you can handle more operations by scaling up compute capacity.

+Snapshots
+With Redis you can keep your data on disk with a point in time snapshot which can be used for archiving or recovery.

+Replication
+Redis lets you create multiple replicas of a Redis primary.
+This allows you to scale database reads and to have highly available clusters.

+Transactions
+Redis supports transactions which let you execute a group of commands as an isolated and atomic operation.

+Pub/Sub
+Redis supports Pub/Sub messaging with pattern matching which you can use for high performance chat rooms, real-time comment streams, social media feeds, and server intercommunication.

+Lua scripting
+Redis allows you to execute transactional Lua scripts.
+Scripts can help you boost performance and simplify your application.

+Geospatial support
+Redis has purpose-built commands for working with real-time geospatial data at scale.
+You can perform operations like finding the distance between two elements (for example people or places) and finding all elements within a given distance of a point.